CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 An outsourcing service provider typically services several outsourcing clients at the same time, sending in their own staff, as well as auditors and other auditors.
 It must be ensured that customers do not get access to IT systems, networks or data of other customers.

-In order to adequately protect the outsourcing service provider's business processes, information and IT systems as well as the various outsourcing customers, access, access and access rights must be regulated and an appropriate organizational framework created (see also ORP.4 Identity and Access Rights) authorization management).
+In order to adequately protect the outsourcing service provider's business processes, information and IT systems as well as the various outsourcing customers, access, access and access permissions must be regulated and an appropriate organizational framework created (see also ORP.4 Identity and Access Rights) authorization management).

 Appropriate and workable authorizations must be granted at various levels (eg for access to premises, access to IT systems, access to applications).
 Only as many rights should be assigned as are necessary for the task perception.
 There must be a regulated procedure for the allocation, management and withdrawal of entitlements.